Diocese of Alife-Caiazzo: Consolidation of dioceses

 On 18 February 1984, the Vatican and the Italian State signed a new and revised concordat, which was accompanied in the next year by enabling legislation.
 According to the agreement, the practice of having one bishop govern two separate dioceses at the same time, aeque personaliter, was abolished.
-Otherwise Caiazzo and Alise, who shared a bishop, might have become the diocese of Alife e Caiazzo.
+Otherwise Caiazzo and Alife, who shared a bishop, might have become the diocese of Alife and Caiazzo.
 Instead, the Vatican continued consultations which had begun under Pope John XXIII for the merging of small dioceses, especially those with personnel and financial problems, into one combined diocese.

 On 30 September 1986, Pope John Paul II ordered that the dioceses of Caiazzo and Alife be merged into one diocese with one bishop, with the Latin title Dioecesis Aliphana - Caiacensis.
-The seat of the diocese was to be in Alife, and the cathedral of Alise was to serve as the cathedral of the merged diocese.
+The seat of the diocese was to be in Alife, and the cathedral of Alife was to serve as the cathedral of the merged diocese.
 The cathedral in Caiazzo was to become a co-cathedral, and the cathedral Chapter was to be a Capitulum Concathedralis.
 There was to be only one diocesan Tribunal, in Alife, and likewise one seminary, one College of Consultors, and one Priests' Council.
 The territory of the new diocese was to include the territory of the former separate dioceses of Caiazzo and Alife.